linares-dev/django-crm-and-facial-recognition-login-system/README.md

-# Facial Recognition Web Login System
+# Django CRM with Facial Recognition Login System
 A Facial Recognition (FR) Login System for a web application.

 ## Project Description